 - promote the discussion of national and international educational issues; and

-- influence policy and public opinion with regard to the independent sector.
+- inform policy and public opinion with regard to the independent sector.